g-k-l/genealogy/README.md

 - make text more readable on hover-over

 ## Working Features
+- search function with display of results and cycling of results
 - children overflow + cycling function
 - root reset when the tree gets too large.
 - backward traversal by clicking on left margin

 ## Bugs
-- Link transition occasionally breaks when mouse moves during transition.
+- Occasional initial load failure for tree (favicon?)
 - handle text-mashing in the case of single descendant which is too close to parent in date.

 ## Bugs Fixed
+- Link transition occasionally breaks when mouse moves during transition.
 - need to make sure the colors are correct for nodes that have children
 - database now contains the correct graduation dates
 - fixed name stuck behind node